Horizontal-org/Tella-website/docs/Get Started/desktop.md

 ## Install Tella Desktop {#install-tella-desktop}

-Tella Desktop is available for Windows, Linux, and macOS.
-For the moment, the installation files can be found in our [Github repository](https://github.com/Horizontal-org/Tella-Desktop/actions).
-- Download the binaries for your platform (Windows, Linux or Mac).
+- Download the latest installation file for your platform ([Windows](https://github.com/Horizontal-org/Tella-Desktop/actions/runs/25175478020), [Linux](https://github.com/Horizontal-org/Tella-Desktop/actions/runs/25175478020/artifacts/6734450841) or [macOS](https://github.com/Horizontal-org/Tella-Desktop/actions/runs/25175478020/artifacts/6734424947)).
 - Unzip it.
-- Click on the Tella-Desktop file.
+- Click on the Tella-Desktop file inside the folder.
 - If you get a warning from your OS saying that the file cannot be opened because it's from an un-verified developer, go to Settings > Security and Privacy and choose to open the file anyway.

 :::note